qPalee/LectureNotes/Year3/Sem2/dads/analysis/exponential-failure-law.md

 To calculate the reliability of a component over time period ($t_1, t$)
 $$Reliability = R(t) = \frac{U(t)}{N}$$
+where $N$ is the total number of devices

 Unreliability is just $1 - R(t)$

 ### Exponential Failure Law